tristan-smith/EE361Lab4/ee361lab4report.md

 ## FM Radio
 In \ref{design-fm-radio} we began to measure signals from external sources.
-We started out by receiving from KUGS, Westerns local radio station, because it was a signal that we were guaranteed to be able to receive.
-This was a wideband FM radio signal, which came through extremely clearly in our audio tests.
+We started out by receiving from KUGS, the wideband FM radio signal which came through extremely clearly in our audio tests.
 The other radio stations were much harder tune into, but this probably had something to do with our ability to navigate the application we were using.
-The small spikes we saw in our spectrum were most likely from other radio stations or transmitters that were around our target frequency, as well as reflections from buildings and geography.

 ## Antenna Placement and Orientation
 In \ref{design-orientation} we found that turning the decay up to about 50% was the most effective way to estimate power, because this performed more averaging on the signal.
 This gave us a better picture of the signals average power over time.
+The small spikes we saw in our spectrum were most likely from other radio stations or transmitters that were around our target frequency, as well as reflections from buildings and geography.
+In Figure \ref{angle1} you can see a narrow band interferer that probably came from another transmitter, because the peak value is far too high to be multipath from off of a building.

 We also found that measuring the peak value of the non-square signals was the best way to estimate their power, because the peak value was where the majority of the power was concentrated.
 This may not be apparent from the figures shown, but that is because they are on a logarithmic scale, whereas on a linear scale the center peak would be many times larger than any of the side-lobes.

 This would not work for a rectangular pulse shape, however, because the rectangle has a constant height, which means that the power is distributed over the whole band.
 This means that we needed to take the total area of the rectangles to get the power of the signal.
 This required us to convert the frequency spectrum to a dB scale and then add the width and height to get the power of the signal.

 We found that the effect of antenna orientation was significant when trying to pick up signals.
 This is because of the polarization of the travelling waves.
 If our antenna matched the polarization of the transmitted signal then we would see additional power received.
+In addition to our experiments with antenna polarization, we also found that touching the antenna improved our signal strength at certain frequencies (Figure \ref{touch} and Figure \ref{no-touch}).
+This was most likely due to the fact that our antenna was not the correct length to receive at these specific frequencies, and our bodies were actually more apt antennas corresponding to the particular wavelengths.

 ## Effect of RF Gain
 In this section of the lab we fiddled with the RF gain quite a bit in order to test the effect it had on several parameters.